> Academics > Course

 An introductory course that examines American crime problems in a historical perspective, social and policy factors, crime trends, and prevention and characteristics of crime.
 Fall.

 An introduction to the nature and impact of crime, philosophy and history of criminal justice, and an overview of the criminal justice system.
+This course contains a field-based service-learning component.
 Fall, Spring, Summer, Online.

 CRJS 1310 (3-3-0) Police Systems and Practices

 An examination of the police profession: organization of law enforcement systems; the police role; police discretion; police community interaction; and current and future issues.
 Spring.

 CRJS 1311 (3-3-0) Legal Aspects of Law Enforcement

 A survey of police authority; responsibilities; constitutional constraints, laws of arrest, search, and seizure; and police liability.
 Spring.

 A study of the legal system of the United States as it applies to criminal procedure and due process of law; emphasis on Supreme Court interpretations of constitutional rights and protection of an individual accused of a crime.
 This course may not be used to satisfy any general studies requirements for Social Sciences.
 Fall, Spring.

 Prerequisite: CRJS 1301 or CRJS 1302 (S-L) or POLS 2301.